Should You Hire A Moving Company or Move Yourself in NYC?

 There are also partial-service moving companies, which will drive your items to the location of your choice but not unpack everything.

-Then, there are full-service companies that will pack and move everything and set it up for you.
+Then, full-service companies will pack and move everything and set it up for you.

 Some of them will even disassemble furniture for you.

-It’s good to choose a company that’s within your budget and works with your needs.
+CIt'shoosing a company that's within your budget and works with your needs is good.
 That, of course, is up to you to determine.

 Distance

-Not all companies are capable of doing long-distance moves, and if you’re not local to the tri-state, that can pose a problem when you move to New York City.
+Not all companies can make long-distance moves, and if you're not local to the tri-state, that can pose a problem when you move to New York City.

-Choosing a company that works with your distance is a smart choice.
+Choosing a company that works with your distance is a wise choice.

-Also, note that the farther you are moving from your previous home even within the five boroughs, the more you will need to pay.
+Also, note that the farther you move from your previous home, even within the five boroughs, the more you will need to pay.

 Many companies charge per mile after a certain point, and you may also be on the hook to pay for gas.